 He joined Kikoff last September to begin building his credit.
 In just over six months, John’s credit score jumped from the low 500s to 703.
-His APR dropped from 12% to 3%.
+His annual percentage rate (APR) dropped from 12% to 3%.

 With this boost, he’s enthusiastic about the future.
 John plans on becoming a full-time entrepreneur–real estate, podcasts, construction companies.
 He also wants to keep mentoring boys in his community and giving back.

-Walk us through what your credit was like before Kikoff.
+Walk us through what your credit was like before Kikoff’s credit builder account.

 I got my first credit card this year.
 Before, I thought credit meant just spending money that I didn’t have.
 I didn’t learn much from my family about it.
 My dad got sick when I was a teenager, and we lost everything–credit was the least of our worries.

 My score was in the low 500s.
 I had to give a $4000 down payment for a car loan, and my APR was like 12%.
 I realized that quality credit changes the game astronomically–lower down payment, lower APR.
 I wanted to get there.

 Why did you decide to join Kikoff’s credit builder account?